-The Master of Arts in Education (MAEd) is designed for educators who are interested in enhancing their career through advanced professional knowledge and for noneducation professionals who are seeking a career change.
+The Master of Arts in Education (MAEd) is designed for educators who are interested in enhancing their career through advanced professional knowledge and for non-education professionals who are seeking a career change.
 The MAEd consists of a core of seven (7) courses covering essential educational topics with student choice for three (3) elective courses from any of the following areas: special education, early childhood education, K-12 administration and leadership and higher education administration.

 - 1. Apply research and theory to education planning in support of equitable outcomes for students, staff and the school community. - 2.
 Design effective learning and assessment activities for a diverse audience. - 3.
-Advocate for all learners through effective communication, community engagement, and ongoing collaboration. - 4.
+Advocate for all learners through effective

+- communication, community engagement, and ongoing collaboration. - 4.
 Utilize data to inform decision making and address barriers to student success. - 5.
 Demonstrate ethical decision making, behavior and commitment to equity.

-Core requirements
+Core recquireme into

 MAE500 Psychology of Education 3

 MAE502 Concepts in Educational 3

 Inquiry

 MAE504 Legal Issues in Education 3

 MAE505 Trends and Issues in 3

 Education

 MAE506 Cultural Perspectives in 3

 Education

 MAE512 Assessment in Education 3

 MAE599 Capstone 3

-Note: MAE599 is non-transferable and must be taken in last semester
+Note: MAF500 is non-transferable and must be taken in

+last semester non-transferable and must be taken in

+iusi semesier

-Elective Cou irses - Select three courses
+Elective Courses s - Select three courses

 MAE515 Literacy Instruction for 3

-Students with Mild
+111111111111111111111111111111111111111 Students with Mild

 Disabilities

-MAE519 Classroom and Behavior Management in the Inclusive 3
+MAE519 Classroom and Behavior 3

+WII (LEST) Management in the Inclusive J

-145501 Classroom 2
+Classroom

 MAE521 Content Area Instruction for 3

-Students with Mild
+WII YESZI Students with Mild J

-MAE502 Disabilities 2
+Disabilities

-MAE523 Autism Spectrum Disorders: Characteristics and 3
+MAE523 Autism Spectrum Disorders: 3

+WIALJ2J Characteristics and 3

+Educational Implications

-MAE535 Educational Implications Curriculum Across Content 3
+MAE535 Curriculum Across Content 3

-MAE333 Areas for Diverse Young 3
+WIALSSS Areas for Diverse Young 3

-C C

-MAE537 Learners Developing Lenguage 3
+MAE537 Learners Developing Language 3

-MAESS Developing Language, Literature and Communication 3
+MAE33/ Developing Language, Literature and Communication 3

-MAE539 of Diverse Young Learners 3
+MAE520 of Diverse Young Learners 3

-MAE339 Methods of Teaching Early Childhood 3
+MAE539 Methods of Teaching Early 3

-MAE541 3
+MAE541 Childhood 2

-MAE341 Maintaining an Effective Learning Climate 3
+MAE541 Maintaining an Effective 3

+MARGE1 Learning Climate 2

-MAE551 • 3
+MAE551 Managing Organizational 3

-MAEJJI Managing Organizational Culture: Elementary and 3
+Culture: Elementary and

 Secondary School

-Organizations
+) ( A DEEE Organizations 2

 MAE555 Leading for Assessment and 3

-MAESSS Accountability 3
+Accountability

 MAE557 Leading School Communities 3

-MAESSI in a Pluralistic Society 3
+in a Pluralistic Society

-MAE561 • 3
+MAE561 Leading for Learning and 3

-MALJUI Leading for Learning and Development of the School 3
+Development of the School

 Community

 MAE591 Higher Education 3

-MALJ91 Administration and 3
+Administration and

 Leadership

 MAE592 The Community College 3

-MAE592 MAE594 Student Services 3
+MAE594 Student Services 3

-MAE594 MAE596 Human Resources 3
+MAE596 Human Resources 3

-1017112370 Management in Higher 5
+Management in Higher

 Education